ldvsked/sql/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Pattern                        | Don’t use direct numbers for identifiers of Primary Key and pizzeria                                                                                               |

-Add a new pizza named "Sicilian pizza"(with an ID calculated as "maximum existing ID + 1") priced at 900 rubles in the "Dominos" restaurant (use a subquery to retrieve the pizzeria's identifier).
+Add a new pizza named "sicilian pizza"(with an ID calculated as "maximum existing ID + 1") priced at 900 rubles in the "Dominos" restaurant (use a subquery to retrieve the pizzeria's identifier).
 **Important notes**: this exercise may modify data.
 You can restore the original database schema from the Materials folder and replay the script from Exercises 07.